-On May 1, Pakistan's Army Chief General Raheel Sharif called Kashmir the "jugular vein" of Pakistan, adding that for lasting peace in the region the dispute should be resolved in accordance with the wishes and aspirations of Kashmiris and in line with UNSC resolutions.
+On 1 May, Pakistan's Army Chief General Raheel Sharif called Kashmir the "jugular vein" of Pakistan, adding that for lasting peace in the region the dispute should be resolved in accordance with the wishes and aspirations of Kashmiris and in line with the United Nations Security Council resolutions.

 On 27 May, Indian Prime Minister Narendra Modi held talks with Pakistan's Prime Minister Nawaz Sharif in New Delhi.
 Both sides expressed willingness to begin a new era of bilateral relations.

 Two days later, India hikes tariffs on all imports from Pakistan to 200% with immediate effect.